Language selection

 Funds available for rapid response

 Response time is vital to saving lives.
-CERF, funds can be disbursed within the first 48 hours of a crises.
+CERF funds can be approved within minutes and disbursed within 24-72 hours of a crises.
 Donor countries pay into the fund annually so it is ready and waiting to be deployed when the next emergency strikes.

 Underfunded emergencies